 Have you ever wanted to permanently save a voicemail message that you received on your iPhone?
 Or maybe a text message or iMessage?
 While all of these messages are backed up to your Mac when you sync your iPhone, Apple doesn’t provide an easy way to view or extract these messages.
 Instead, you’ll need to use a third-party application like PhoneView ($30).

 Update June 2014: I recently learned about iExplorer.
 It appears to do everything that PhoneView does and more.
-For example, PhoneView doesn’t let you retrieve calendar data from an iPhone.
-I need to do this for a client so I’ll be trying iExplorer and its helpful tutorials.
+For example, PhoneView does not let you retrieve calendar data from an iPhone.
+I need to do this for a client so I will be trying iExplorer and its helpful tutorials.
 I bought iExplorer but it appears that the free version lets you extract text messages.

 PhoneView is made by eCamm, who also makes Printopia (which I recommend in my Tech Tip on printing from iPhones and iPads).
 PhoneView is one of a handful of competing applications which let you extract assorted data from your iPhone or iPad.
 In my experience PhoneView is the easiest to use.
 Here’s how you can use it to permanently save a voicemail message to your Mac.